KraftyKai/EmberBlog/README.md

 2. Install necessary system dependencies:
     * `sudo apt-get install nodejs-legacy npm git`

 3. Alter the NPM global install path prefix.
 Doing so will solve a lot of potential permission issues without sacrificing as much system integrity as other solutions I've found.
-You're environmental needs may of course be different - though caution is advised.
+Your environmental needs may of course be different - though caution is advised.
 I would not change the permissions of my /usr/local or /usr/local/bin folder as some forums have advised.
     * `npm config set prefix ~/.npm`

 4. Add the new NPM global prefix to your user PATH variable